-The Town is pursuing the development of a regional water system with Foothills County to support a continued growth model and accommodate the Town's long-term growth needs.
+The Town is pursuing the development of a regional water system via the City of Calgary with Foothills County to support a continued growth model and accommodate the Town's long-term growth needs.
 The implementation of this Plan will be subject to water availability, currently addressed under the Water Allocation Policy.
+Given the current water licenses and production capacity of the Town, any implementation of this Plan would require interim water supply servicing strategies until the regional pipeline is completed.